MumboTeam/spooncraft-docs/faq.markdown

 ### How do I claim land?

-To claim land, you need a golden hoe.
+To claim land, you need a [claim scroll]({{ site.url }}{{ site.baseurl }}/craftingrecipes/#claim-scroll).
 To create a claim, right click on a block to set your first point, and then right click again on another block to set your second point.

 After doing this you should be able to see a visual representation of your claim.